IRA Basics: What They Have in Common

 • Choose Traditional if: You're in a high tax bracket now (32%+) and expect to be in a lower bracket in retirement.
 Also useful if you need the immediate tax deduction.

-• Do both: Many financial advisers suggest contributing to both to hedge against future tax uncertainty.
+• Do both: Many financial advisers suggest contributing to both to account for future tax uncertainty.
 The total across both cannot exceed $7,000.

 • Prioritise employer 401(k) match first: Before maxing either IRA, always capture the full 401(k) employer match - it's an instant guaranteed return no IRA can match.